Indices to Trade – Introduction

 Day Trading and Value Investing

 The platform lists the trading price of individual companies and allows traders to buy or sell during market trading hours.
 Some exchanges also allow placing orders during off market hours.
 It is possible to trade in market indices also using the short term trading and derivative options.

 The key factors include the inherent value of the stock, the economic performance of the company, upcoming stock splits, how the government monetary policy impacts the stock, the extent to which pension funds invest in the stock, market events, and even the overall market sentiment of the time

 The former, based on financial statements, seeks out the intrinsic value of the stock.
-The latter, based on price movement charts. identifies the right time to enter or exit the market.
+The latter, based on price movement charts, identifies the right time to enter or exit the market.
 Day traders rely more on market-based analysis.

 Several investment funds make such analysis and offer ready-made investment products to investors.
 Good financial advisors help individual investor make profitable trades.